rhalkyard/SEthernet/pld/se30/README.md

 (as expected by the Slot Manager), with the ENC624J600's address space immediately below it.

-Note that the Slot E configuration does not seem to be particularly useful, as it conflicts with onboard video!
-I copied these settings from the Asante MacCon PDS card, which for some reason did support Slot E. The PDS slot in the IIfx _was_ intended to occupy Slot E space (both logically and physically), and seems mostly pin-compatible, although with a much faster bus speed. curious.
+Note that the Slot E configuration is not compatible with the SE/30 or IIsi.
+This option exists to allow the card to be used in the PDS slot of a Macintosh IIfx.
+This configuration has been tested and works, but the IIfx case does not provide a place to mount the breakout board.

 ## Bus Control